-Freeze-Dried Liver Treats – We buy these by the bulk bag, and it usually lasts about 3 months.
-Our dogs don’t get a lot of treats at home, but we pack these into our pockets to take on walks to encourage good behaviour.
-These are easy to break into small chunks that are perfect for training, and they aren’t packed with additives found in other treats.
+Freeze-Dried Liver Treats – We buy these in the biggest bag, and it usually lasts about 3 months.
+Our dogs don’t get a lot of treats at home, but we pack these in our pockets on walks to encourage good behaviour.
+They are easy to break into small chunks that are perfect for training, and they aren’t packed with additives found in other treats.

 Interactive Toy – Both our cats love to chase around this toy, and it’s a great way to get them exercising.
 We’ve tried the cheaper versions that have feathers on the end, but they usually rip those apart after a few uses.
 This one is stronger and can stand up to sharp teeth and claws.